ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

   secret: ambassador-cert
 ```

-We need to tell $productName$ to route to the `service:` over https and have the service listen on `443`.
-We also need to tell $productName$ to use ALPN protocols when originating TLS with the application, the same way we did with TLS termination.
+We need to tell Emissary-ingress to route to the `service:` over https and have the service listen on `443`.
+We also need to tell Emissary-ingress to use ALPN protocols when originating TLS with the application, the same way we did with TLS termination.
 This is done by setting `alpn_protocols: ["h2"]` in a `TLSContext` telling the service to use that tls-context in the mapping by setting `tls: upstream`.

 Refer to the [TLS document](../../topics/running/tls/origination#advanced-configuration-using-a-tlscontext) for more information on TLS origination.